“What do you do?” people ask.

 The more I build their understanding of how bad breathing patterns are contributing to their stress and show them how good breathing patterns can be used to manage stress, the more their doubts dissolve.

 I always close with a Q&A before I put my timer on for five minutes to guide the group in a final breathing technique.
 I know most of them have never done this exercise before and I crack open an eyelid to see how they are doing.
 Everyone is taking part, even the guy who told me proudly he was a sceptic as he entered the room.

 A calmness pervades the air.
 I kill my timer before it rings.
 I don’t want to ruin the focus and freedom these people have found through practicing something as simple as breathing.

-Bring on the next batch of sceptics – you’re welcome in my workshops!
+Bring on the next batch of sceptics – you’re welcome in my breathing workshops!

 P.S.
-Sceptics can become your best supporters once they’ve crossed to the other side!
+I believe breathing workshops sceptics become my greatest supporters once they’ve crossed to the other side!

 “At first I was sceptical, as I thought I knew how to breathe.
 During and after the course I was amazed at what I had learnt and now use the techniques on a daily basis.”